 There is tremendous value in ditching your regular job and becoming a freelancer.
-Research from 2019 shows that sixty percent of freelancers earned more than when they were employees.
+Research from this article shows that sixty percent of freelancers earned more than when they were employees.
 Unfortunately, the statistic above masks the reality of the freelancing industry.
 It’s neither easy nor cheap to get new freelance clients.

 Besides, freelancers struggle initially to transition into their new lives.
 It takes time to outline the right business approach and deliver quality services.

 Yet, a well-functioning business is essential for attracting new and higher-paying customers.

 Challenges Freelancers Face Regarding getting New Clients